pandosme/pandosme.github.io/docs/README.md

 title: About
 permalink: /about/
 ---
-As a passionate integrator with developer skills I develope services and recipes that enables and simplifys various data-driven use cases.
+As a passionate integrator with developer skills, I develope services and recipes that enables and simplifies various data-driven use cases.
 You are welcome to use these components AS-IS.
 None of the components or recipes on this site are endorsed or supported by Axis.
 &nbsp;\
 &nbsp;\
-fred.juhlin(at)gmail.com
+fred.juhlin@gmail.com or, if you've figured out where I work... fredj@xxxx.com

+If you have any problems, questions, suggestions, or other ideas, please reach out.